John Catliff: International career

 Catliff was a member of the quarter-finalist Canadian national team at the 1984 Summer Olympics while still playing at Harvard.
-He made his senior debut for Canada in a July 1984 friendly match against Chile in Edmonton.
-Throughout his career, he earned a total of 46 caps while scoring 19 goals.
+He was just 19 years old when he made his international "A" debut for Canada in a July 1984 friendly match against Chile in Edmonton.
+He made 60 international appearances across 11 years from 1984 to 1994 with Canada Soccer's Men's National Team, including 45 international "A" appearances and 18 international "A" goals.

 He represented Canada in 12 FIFA World Cup qualification matches.
 He suffered a serious knee injury in a 1986 World Cup qualifying match away to Honduras.
 His replacement, George Pakos, scored the only goal in a crucial 1–0 victory.
 Recovering from injury, he was not named to Canada's roster for the 1986 World Cup, Canada's only appearance until the 2022 World Cup.

 His final international game came in June 1994 in a friendly match against the Netherlands.